 Another verse besides Amos 8:11-12 that certain Christians use to try and convince people that Bibles are being supernaturally changed is the verse Daniel 7:25.
 Daniel 7:25 says:

-Certain Christians believe that the "changing of times and laws" has to do with supernatural changes occurring in our realities due to some of the latest technologies to include D-Wave X2 Quantum Computers, the LHC (Large Haydron Collider), artificial intelligence, and other such technologies.
+Certain Christians believe that the "changing times and laws" have to do with supernatural changes occurring in our realities due to some of the latest technologies to include D-Wave X2 Quantum Computers, the LHC (Large Hadron Collider), artificial intelligence, and other such technologies.
 Some believe that these technologies have the capacity to supernaturally change various aspects of reality to include holy scripture.
-I cannot determine the vast capabilities of these sorts of technologies, but I do not think that the "changing of times and laws" means beyond any doubts that modern technology will supernaturally corrupt our Bibles.
+I cannot determine the vast capabilities of these sorts of technologies, but I do not think that the "changing times and laws" means beyond any doubts that modern technology will supernaturally corrupt our Bibles.
 This verse may be speaking about the laws of physics or it may be speaking about the laws of the land.
 This is a difficult verse to apply absolute meaning to and is definitely not a verse that should be causing division among Christians.

 A final major verse that some Christians use to convince other people that certain modern technologies are changing various aspects of reality